-The IRS (with support from the Tax Court) has taken the position that rent received by a taxpayer for land rented to a partnership or corporation in which the taxpayer materially participates is subject to SE tax (that is, the material participation of the entity arrangement is wrapped into the lease arrangement).
+The IRS (with support from the Tax Court) has taken the position that rent received by a taxpayer for land rented to a partnership or corporation in which the taxpayer materially participates is subject to SE tax (i.e., the material participation of the entity arrangement is wrapped into the lease arrangement).
 Working for wages as an employee of the farm operation has also been considered as part of the overall arrangement, making the rental payments paid to the employee or landowner subject to SE tax.
 However, in December 2000, the Eighth Circuit Court of Appeals indicated that fair rental amounts would not be subject to SE tax because there would then be no indication that what would otherwise be compensation was being shifted to rental income.
 For taxpayers outside the Eighth Circuit, the IRS is not bound by this decision.
 However, the Eighth Circuit decision could be cited as substantial authority, permitting taxpayers to avoid the imposition of the 20% penalty for the intentional disregard of IRS rules.
 (Note: In October 2003, the IRS commissioner issued a nonacquiescence notice regarding this court decision.)

-The language of I.R.C. §1402 appears to exclude rents paid on farm buildings and improvements from SE tax even if there is an overall arrangement found to be providing for material participation.
+The language of I.R.C. § 1402 appears to exclude rents paid on farm buildings and improvements from SE tax even if there is an overall arrangement found to be providing for material participation.
 That is, only land rent may be affected.

-Income and expenses from the rental of personal property (not leased with real estate) is reported on Form 1040 Schedule C or C-EZ.
+Income and expenses from the rental of personal property (not leased with real estate) is reported on Form 1040 Schedule C, Profit or Loss from Business (Sole Proprietorship), or C-EZ, Net Profit from Business (Sole Proprietorship).
 Net profit from Form 1040 Schedule C is included in SE income.
 Material participation is not a factor in classifying income from the rental of personal property that is not leased with real estate.